 The AS9100 standard concludes with requirements related to continued opportunities for improvement of processes, documentation, nonconformance management and corrective action, and overall QMS function.

 10.1 – Generally speaking, the standard requires companies to identify opportunities for improvement through corrective action or improvement projects.
 The goal of these improvements should be directly related to meeting customer requirements and improving customer satisfaction.

 10.3 – In the very last section of the standard, companies are required to work toward the continual improvement of their quality management system.
-Benchmarking, performance metrics, and internal audits and management reviews will all provide data to drive improvement activities.
-AS9100 adds the requirement of thorough documentation and record keeping of all improvement processes, including the definition of responsibilities, authorities, and approvals.
+Benchmarking, performance metrics, internal audits, and management reviews will all provide data to drive improvement activities.
+AS9100 adds the requirement of thorough documentation and record-keeping of all improvement processes, including the definition of responsibilities, authorities, and approvals.

 Set Yourself Apart